Henry Lawrence (English politician): Marriage and Personality

-On 21 October 1628 Lawrence married Amy Peyton, daughter of Sir Edward Peyton, Baronet, of Iselham, Cambridgeshire.
-His wife's extraordinary piety made their family a fertile source of Cavalier satire.
+On 21 October 1628 Lawrence married Amy Peyton, daughter of Sir Edward Peyton Bt of Iselham, Cambridgeshire.
+Her extraordinary piety encouraged frequent satire against the couple from the Cavaliers.

 Milton addressed his twentieth sonnet to Henry Lawrence and his son Edward ("Lawrence! of virtuous father virtuous son").
 In Milton's sonnet — during a time when Cromwell's government sought the repression of various recreations they regarded as unsuitable for proper Christians — the speaker invited Edward Lawrence to partake of graceful and well-chosen pastimes: to "wast a sullen day" with food, wine, and song beside a cozy fire.
 Milton pointed to the lilies of the field who, according to Jesus in Matthew 6:28-29, neither spun or sowed, yet nevertheless enjoyed God's favor and protection.

 Antiquarian Anthony Wood accused Lawrence of having an arbitrary disposition; Wood reported that Lawrence illegally prosecuted Cavaliers, anabaptists, and Fifth-monarchy men — banishing and imprisoning them without any other cause besides a suspicion of their being hostile to the existing government.
 However, other contemporaries had a more favorable view of him; John Milton praised his ability and learning, puritans Isaac Ambrose and Richard Baxter commended his treatise on angels, and the Queen of Bohemia wrote to express her confidence that he had accepted his government post only that he might render services to those who needed them.
 Lawrence was also known for his strong family bonds; the dedication he wrote in his treatise on angles to "his most dear and most honoured mother, the Lady Lawrence" was described as a touching display of filial affection.

 Throughout his life, Lawrence maintained scholarly correspondence.
 In a Latin letter he sent on 21 January 1646, Lawrence noted the continental preference for French over Latin, observing that nobles and scholars "love the French language so much that they would rather speak three words badly in French than speak copiously and eloquently in Latin."

 He adopted, likely about the time he was appointed a member of the Council of State, the personal motto Nil Admirari (to be astonished by nothing).
 It is a fragment of a longer verse from the stoic poet Horace: "Nil admirari prope res est una, Numici, solaque quae possit facere et servare beatum" (To be astonished by nothing is just about the one and only thing, Mr. Numicius, that can make and keep a man happy).